otto-de/edison-jobtrigger/README.md

 # Discovery

-Because JobTrigger is has no persistency, Services have to re-register every few minutes: this is the purpose of property edison.servicediscovery.expire-after.
+Because JobTrigger has no persistency, Services have to re-register every few minutes: this is the purpose of property edison.servicediscovery.expire-after.

 The known services and their JobDefinitions can be seen on the Discovery page: